 Baked Goods to Keep On Hand for Easy Italian Meals

 Artisan breadcrumbs, artisanal Italian bread stored in freezer to prolong freshness is fine.
 Cannoli shells, biscotti, Italian cookies, which can be stored in the freezer for longer shelf life, will satisfy a sweet tooth

 There are so many things we could include here, but consider these the must-haves.
 Pine nuts will make sure you can always make a traditional pesto, and porcini mushrooms will make sure you've always got a beautiful risotto within reach.

 Nuts & Dried Goods to Keep In Pantry for Quick Italian Meals

 Pine nuts, hazelnuts, dried figs, dried porcini mushrooms

 There are a few very important condiments in the Italian pantry, the most important of which are vinegar and oil.
 But it doesn't stop there.
 Make sure to have the very best you can afford in your pantry at all times.
 You can make a variety of condiments at home if you keep your pantry stocked with this Italian Essentials Guide.

 Balsamic vinegar, high-quality extra virgin olive oil, hazelnut spread

 If there's one thing to keep in the freezer, it would be peas.
 You can add them into pastas, rices, soups, and if they are flash frozen, they'll retain sweetness which will make a dish pop.
 If you like a well-stocked freezer, look for artichokes and other produce as well.
 We prefer fresh, but depending where you live, getting frozen might be a better option year round.

-Peas, artichokes if available
+Sweet peas, green beans, artichokes if available

 POULTRY & MEAT